the-vergil/SMS-Spam-Classification/README.md

 SMS Spam is any junk mesage delivered to a mobile phone as text messaging through the Short Message Service (SMS).

 ### How the project is made?
-- The whole project is based on python programming langauge.
+- The whole project is based on python programming language.
 - It uses some useful libraries of python such as sklearn and nltk.
 - Scikit-learn or generally sklearn is used for feature extraction process and model building.
   - Feature extraction ---> CountVectorizer and TfidfVectorizer